bigcommerce/dev-docs/docs/api-docs/partner/pos/pos-foundation-overview.md

 ### Issue: A "no available servers" server selection timeout when running the database migration

-Update your Mongo Cloud IP address to 0.0.0.0/0.
+Update your MongoDB Cloud IP address to 0.0.0.0/0.

 ## Resources